 The certification package must consist of a single .zip file containing all the files and using the paths above.
-The certification package must be created using the ‘Certification Package’ button on the page that shows the plan results.
+The certification package must be created using the ‘Publish for certification’ button on the page that shows the plan results.

 To prepare the certification package using the ‘Publish for certification’ button:

 - Select OpenID-Certification-of-Conformance.pdf and ‘Client Data’ files which will be uploaded and added to the package

 - Click ‘Create Certification Package’ button